 Publisher: Mills & Reeve

-General Data Protection Regulation (GPDR) Series, Part 2 - the importance of self-assessment
+General Data Protection Regulation (GDPR) Series, Part 3 – GDPR consent and fair processing

 Author: Sacha Wilson, solicitor